 Who is to blame?
 What is to be done?
 How can we love, and how should we die?
 In an age when such larger-than-life questions animated urgent debates about self and society, Leo Tolstoy, Fyodor Dostoevsky, Anton Chekhov and other writers whose famous shorter works we’ll read in this course reinvented the idea of literature itself.
 Political terrorism and non-violent resistance, women’s rights and imperial expansion, quests for social justice and personal happiness: as nineteenth-century Russian authors explored the cultural anxieties provoked by these challenges of modernity, their ambition was not to mirror experience but to transform it by interpreting its deepest secrets.
 This is an introduction to the daring, contradictory visions of life and art that forever changed how we do things with words.
 No familiarity with Russian history or culture expected.
 All readings in English.

-Russia was launched on a unique path by the Bolshevik Revolution of 1917: it was intended to become the first Communist society in history.
-The Cultural Revolution that followed sought to remake institutions and even persons in the name of realizing a classless society.
-This utopian project came up against the actual history of the twentieth century not just in Russia but internationally: world wars, the collapse of empires, and the victory of “capitalism” over “communism.”
-Much of the best Russian literature and film of the twentieth century addresses the tensions of this historical period.
-We will trace these tensions in landmark texts, grouping them around particular moments of catastrophic change – the Revolution, the Civil War, the “internationalizing” of non-Russian peoples, collectivization and famine, Stalin’s purges, World War II and the siege of Leningrad, urbanization, and the collapse of the Soviet empire.
-We will consider, among other texts, Esther Shub’s “The Fall of the Romanovs,” Isaak Babel’s Red Cavalry, Nadezhda Mandelstam’s Hope Against Hope, the poetry of Anna Akhmatova, Alexander Solzhenitsyn’s One Day in the Life of Ivan Denisovich, Vasily Grossman’s Life and Fate, Lydia Ginzburg’s Blockade Diary, Andrei Tarkovsky’s “Stalker,” Alexander Sokurov’s “Russian Ark,” and the installation art of Ilya Kabakov.
+Russia was launched on a unique path by the Bolshevik Revolution of 1917: It was intended to become the first Communist society in history.
+The cultural revolution that followed sought to transform all social arrangements and institutions, even human beings themselves.
+This utopian project came up against twentieth-century realities not just in Russia but internationally (World Wars I and II, and the Cold War competition between capitalism and socialism).
+Much of the best Russian literature and film of the twentieth century addresses the social traumas of the era.
+We will study landmark works of poetry, film, fiction and documentation which address particular moments of catastrophic change – the Revolution, the “internationalizing” of non-Russian peoples, collectivization and famine, Stalin’s purges, World War II and the siege of Leningrad, ecological disaster, and the collapse of the Soviet empire and transformation of Russia into a “capitalist” society.
 All readings and discussion in English.
 No familiarity with Russian history and culture is assumed.
-Three meetings per week.

-Spring semester.
-Professor Ciepiela.2016-17: Not offered
+Omitted 2020-21.
+Professor Ciepiela.2020-21: Not offered

 This course stresses vocabulary building and continued development of speaking and listening skills.
 Active command of Russian grammar is steadily increased.
 Readings from authentic materials in fiction, non-fiction and poetry.
 Brief composition assignments.
 Five meetings per week, including a conversation hour and a drill session.